sayeedhussain/kotlin-workshop/basics/kotlin-basics-snippets.md

 2. Create a function that takes a String arg and a Int args and returns true or false
 based on if the length of given String arg matches the given Int arg

-3. Create a function that takes a variable number of String args and returns a Concatenated String with ', ' separator.
+3. Create a function that takes a variable number of Int args and returns the Sum */
- */

 ```